-6-3 Speaker Mode
+6-3 Spk Mode (Speaker Mode)

-There are two speaker modes available for you to select from.
+There are three speaker modes available for you to select from.
 These modes affect how sounds are played through the speakers.
-The modes are: Stereo and Mono.
+The modes are: Stereo, Reverse Stereo, and Mono.

 By default, the device will be setup for stereo speaker mode.
-As the SSCP has a quad speaker setup a stereo audio file will be split so that the left channels play through the left speakers while the right channel plays through the right speakers.
-If you are operating with FOXFUSION with stereo sounds, the left/right channel distribution will be the same.
+As the CS-24C has a single speaker setup a stereo audio file will be split so that the left channels play through the internal speaker while the right channel plays through the external speaker.
+Reverse stereo flip-flops the left and right audio channels.
 Mono mode results in left/right channels being condensed so that the same sounds play through all speakers at the same time.
-If using FOXFUSION, both sounds will play through both speakers.